Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 There are around 5 different ways in which you can implement slash commands, the way that this page implements it is through hybrid commands.
 The reason to use hybrid commands as the way to implement it is that it lets you keep using cogs and the code change in the cogs is very minimal compared to the other ways which require any code you previously wrote to be completely changed.
 Another nice feature of a hybrid command is that the command can be used with command prefix like "!" and a slash so doing */roll* and *!roll* performs the same command, this is nice as it means during testing if you have issues with syncing the slash command you can still test the command just without the slash.

 To implement hybrid commands you must specify every argument type otherwise it will not work and the command won't pop up as an option.
-Below is a snippet of code from my bot showing an example of a hybrid command within a Cog:
+Below is a snippet of code from my helper bot showing an example of a hybrid command within a Cog:

 ```python
 from discord.ext import commands